| Recent SCEC Published Research

 zone are partially fluid-filled and have became more fluid saturated

+with time.
 555. Gottschaemmer, E. and K.B.
 Olsen, Accuracy of the

 Explicit Planar Free-Surface Boundary Condition Implemented in